Sign in to access your Salford customer account, or see our other accounts.

 Can I appeal for a place in a sixth form?

-How long does it take to hear my appeal?
+Once I submit my appeal application, how long does it take to hear my appeal?

-Starting in reception class appeals - appeals for a child due to start reception class at the start of the new academic year must be heard within 40 school days of the deadline for lodging appeals.
+• Starting in reception class appeals - Appeals for a child due to start reception class at the start of the new academic year must be heard within 40 school days of the deadline for lodging appeals.

 Who will hear our appeal?

-Who will be at the appeal?
+Who will be at the appeal hearing?

 What is a group hearing?